Shotgun Willie: Critical reception

 Rolling Stone called the album "flawless" and considered that Nelson "finally demonstrates why he has for so long been regarded as a Country & Western singer-songwriter's singer-songwriter".
 The reviewer concluded: "At the age of 39, Nelson finally seems destined for the stardom he deserves".
 Robert Christgau wrote: "This attempt to turn Nelson into a star runs into trouble when it induces him to outshout Memphis horns or Western swing."
 Billboard wrote: "This is Willie Nelson at his narrative best.
-He writes and sings with the love and the hurt and the down-to-earth things he feels, and he has a few peers."
+He writes and sings with the love and the hurt and the down-to-earth things he feels, and he has few peers."
 Texas Monthly praised Nelson and Wexler regarding the change in musical style:"They've switched his arrangements from Ray Price to Ray Charles—the result: a revitalized music.
 He's the same old Willie, but veteran producer Jerry Wexler finally captured on wax the energy Nelson projects in person".